hdk1983/HIDOS/README.md

 `DIR /P` command pauses per 23 lines, defined as LINPERPAG in COMEQU.ASM.
 It is not good if the screen has less than 24 lines, like JX Japanese kihon-mode.

-### SORT.EXE

-Something goes wrong.
-It shows "SORT: Insufficient memory" on DOS 2.x.
-It works on FreeDOS but after completion the system shows "PANIC: MCB chain corrupted".